NaClhv

 1. Ordinary people and beings: in increasing order, these are the Arendellians and Anna, the Northuldra, and the Trolls and Grandpabbie.
 Now, some of these have some knowledge of magic, and can take advantage of it in their surroundings.
 Grandpabbie can even manipulate it to some extent.
 But none of them seem to be inherently magical by their nature, like...

-2. The four elemental spirits: they represent and control their corresponding elements in their local surrounding.
+2. The four elemental spirits: they represent and control their corresponding elements in their local surroundings.
 King Agnarr, in telling his story of the Enchanted Forest, says that they are the most powerful of the spirits - but of course, his knowledge, especially at this time, is quite limited.
 They are certainly powerful, but they need to be brought in alignment with...

 3. Elsa, as the Fifth Spirit: she tames the four elemental spirits, and serves as the bridge between humans and the magic of nature.
 But the source of her power is...